Bottomonium Properties in QGP from a Lattice-QCD Informed T-Matrix Approach: In-Medium Potentials Constrained by lQCD

-To better understand the physical meaning of different structures in the spectral function and to facilitate the comparison with the lattice results it is useful to quantify the width of these structures by extracting the full width at half maximum (FWHM).
-For spectral functions corresponding to the point operators such this definition cannot always be executed since the right side of the peak merges with the continuum for high temperatures.
-The widths for different states obtained from the spectral functions of extended meson operators are shown in Fig.~\ref{fig_width} as a function of temperature either as solid lines or dashed lines, where the latter continue beyond the ``dissociation" temperature (\ie, where the poles on the real axis cease to exist).
+To better understand the physical meaning of different structures in the spectral function and to facilitate the comparison with the lattice results it is useful to quantify the width of these structures by extracting the full width at half maximum (FWHM), defined as the difference between the two energy values at which the spectral function drops to half of its peak height.
+For spectral functions corresponding to the point operators this definition cannot always be executed since the right side of the peak merges with the continuum for high temperatures.
+The widths for different states obtained from the spectral functions of extended meson operators are shown in Fig.~\ref{fig_width} as a function of temperature either as solid lines or dashed lines, where the latter continue beyond the melting temperature (\ie, where the poles on the real axis cease to exist).
 The widths obtained from the spectral functions with point meson operators are displayed as dashed-dotted lines up to a temperature where the FWHM can be defined.
 We find reasonably good agreement between the results from the spectral functions corresponding to extended operators and the ones from point operators.
-In Fig.~\ref{fig_width} we also display the width parameter obtained in lattice calculations using a Gaussian parametrization of the peak of the spectral function \cite{Larsen:2019zqv,Larsen:2019bwy}.
-The FWHM is related to the Gaussian width parameter $\Gamma_G$ as FWHM$=2 \Gamma_G \sqrt{2\ln2}\simeq 2.355\Gamma_G$, which We take into account when comparing the $T$-matrix and lattice results for the width in Fig.~\ref{fig_width}.
+In Fig.~\ref{fig_width} we also display the width parameter extracted from lattice calculations using a Gaussian parametrization of the peak of the spectral function~\cite{Larsen:2019zqv,Larsen:2019bwy}.
+The FWHM is related to the Gaussian width parameter $\Gamma_G$ as FWHM$=2 \Gamma_G \sqrt{2\ln2}\simeq 2.355\Gamma_G$, which we take into account when comparing the $T$-matrix and lattice results for the width in Fig.~\ref{fig_width}.
 The widths of different bottomonia states extracted from the fits in Refs.~\cite{Larsen:2019zqv,Larsen:2019bwy} are larger than the ones obtained in the $T$-matrix calculations.
-The main reason for this difference is the use of simple Gaussian form of the spectral function in Refs.~\cite{Larsen:2019zqv,Larsen:2019bwy}.
+The main reason for this difference is the use of a simple Gaussian form of the spectral function in Refs.~\cite{Larsen:2019zqv,Larsen:2019bwy}.
 For a Gaussian form of the spectral function the $\tau$ dependence of the effective masses is entirely determined by $\Gamma_G$, because the energy region far away from the peak does not contribute to the correlator, while for realistic spectral shapes the behavior of the spectral function far away from the peak position is important for the $\tau$-dependence of the effective masses.
-This is discussed in Appendix~\ref{sec_sfex2}, where we also show that a cut Lorentzian form of the spectral function with a width parameter $\Gamma$, \ie, a form where the spectral function is given by a Lorentzian (Brei-Wigner) in the interval $[M_{b \bar b}-2 \Gamma,M_{b \bar b}+2 \Gamma]$ with $M_{b \bar b}$ representing the peak position and is zero otherwise, provides a better parametrization of the spectral function from the lattice studies.
+This is further discussed in Appendix~\ref{sec_sfex2}, where we also show that a cut Lorentzian form of the spectral function with a width parameter $\Gamma$, \ie, a form where the spectral function is given by a Lorentzian (Brei-Wigner) in the interval $[M_{b \bar b}-2 \Gamma,M_{b \bar b}+2 \Gamma]$ with $M_{b \bar b}$ representing the peak position and is zero otherwise, provides a better parametrization of the spectral function from the lattice studies.